szymon-rd/Ircsy/README.md

 # Ircsy

 Ircsy is a distributed irc client with a web-based user interface.
-It globally stores chat history for each channel and conversation.
+It globally stores chat history for channels and conversations.

 ## features
  - [ ] Chat bot.